ory/docusaurus-template/README.md

 # ORY's Documentation Template Repository

+## DEPRECATED

+This repository is no longer used.
+All documentation now resides in github.com/ory/docs.

 ## Initialize Documentation

 To create a new documentation for a new or existing project, copy the contents